 As a composer for many different ensembles, including orchestra, string quartet, concert band, solo piano, and electronics, Brian has won two CBC Young Composer awards and one SOCAN Young Composers award.

-Apart from composing, Brian teaches piano and theory lessons, and is the Music Director and Conductor for the Top Hat Marching Orchestra, the Albertones Senior Men's Choir and the Pinetones Senior's Choir.
-Brian and his wife Leah reside in Burlington, Ontario, where he enjoys playing in the best band in the area, Bliss.
+Apart from composing, Brian teaches piano and theory lessons, and is the Artistic Director of the Top Hat Marching Orchestra, as well as the Artistic Director Emeritus of the Albertones Senior Men's Choir.
+Brian and his wife Leah and their family reside in Burlington, Ontario, where he enjoys playing in the best band in the area, Bliss.